AnuragNtl/termux-tmux-nvim-keys/README.md

 [output.webm](https://github.com/user-attachments/assets/317e0371-903b-4059-abb4-be3f81023ebe)

-It can be used to increase productivity for users of vim and tmux in termux, which use on keyboard combinations and command-modes to interact with.
+It can be used to increase productivity for users of vim and tmux in termux.
+Vim and tmux use keyboard combinations and command-modes to interact with.
+These combinations are not as fast in a touch-based keyboard of a handheld device, as they are in an actual keyboard.

 This tool can help configure termux to run shell scripts, execute vim and termux combinations etc, all with the help of a single touch of extra keys.

 ## Installation